7 Best Smart Bathroom Scales of 2026

 App Ecosystem and Integrations

 The scale app is where you will spend most of your time reviewing data.
 Evaluate whether the app integrates with Apple Health, Google Fit, or Fitbit — whichever platform anchors your existing health data.
-Withings Health Mate and the RENPHO app offer broad integrations, while some proprietary apps like VeSync require mandatory account creation and offer fewer native connections.
+Withings Health Mate and the RENPHO Health app offer broad integrations, while some proprietary apps like VeSync require mandatory account creation and offer fewer native connections.
 If you use MyFitnessPal for calorie tracking, verify the integration exists before committing to a platform.

 Platform Size and Build Quality